JakeC007/JakeC007.github.io/LLSE.md

 ## Syllabus

 Note: The syllabus listed below is built on the [2019 Lib/Lab Fellows Syllabus](https://swat-ds.github.io/liblab/) created by Nabil Kashyap and Roberto Vargas.
-Feel free to check out that syllabus [here](https://swat-ds.github.io/liblab/).
+Feel free to check out their syllabus.

 ### Week 1: Back to basics